Top 3 Temples in Bangkok You Can’t Miss!

 In walking distance from the Grand Palace is Wat Pho, also known as the Temple of the Reclining Buddha.
 This complex is not as crowded as the Grand Palace and is equally as beautiful making it another top Bangkok temple!

 Take your time exploring the complex or even getting a Thai massage!
 The dress code is also not as strict as the Grand Palace so long shorts are ok, but shoulders must still be covered.
-The cost at this temple is $100 bht and free water is offered.
+The cost at this temple is about 100 bht and free water is offered.

 Address: 210-208 Thai Wang Alley, Khwaeng Phra Borom Maha Ratchawang, Khet Phra Nakhon, Krung Thep Maha Nakhon 10200, Thailand